Kylie Cosmetics

 Kylie Cosmetics, LLC is an American cosmetics company founded by Kylie Jenner.
 The company began selling Kylie Lip Kits, a liquid lipstick and lip liner set, on November 30, 2015.
 Formerly known as Lip Kit by Kylie, the company was renamed Kylie Cosmetics in 2016.

 In 2018, Forbes reported that the company was valued at $800 million and in March 2019 valued the company at $900 million.
 Coty bought a 51% controlling stake in the company for $600 million in November 2019 valuing the company at approximately $1.2 billion.
 However, in early 2020 Forbes reported—citing documentation from the Coty deal—that Kylie Cosmetics had overvalued itself.

 Background

 In 2014, Jenner and her mother Kris Jenner founded Kylie Cosmetics in partnership with Seed Beauty.
 The company's first product named Lip Kits, consisting of a liquid lipstick and lip liner, were released on November 30, 2015.
 The first 15,000 lip kits were produced by Seed Beauty and funded by Jenner at a cost of $250,000 from her modelling earnings.
 The company was renamed Kylie Cosmetics in February 2016, and production was increased to 500,000 kits.
 By the end of 2016, the company's total revenue was over $300 million.

-Jenner has used her former insecurity about her lip size as an inspiration for the brand, saying, "It's the most authentic thing I've done in my career".
-Many attribute the brand's success to Jenner's cosmetically altered lips.
+Jenner has attributed inspiration for the brand to her former insecurity about her lip size saying, "It's the most authentic thing I've done in my career".
+Others have attribute the brand's success to Jenner's cosmetically altered lips.